Deep Dynamic Factor Models: D FM Estimation

 \subsection{Network Design}

-The core of the model is provided by an autoencoder with a nonlinear multilayer encoder and either a symmetric structure in the decoding (for nonlinear decoding) or an asymmetric structure with a linear single layer decoder structure.
+The core of the model is provided by an autoencoder with a nonlinear multilayer encoder and either a symmetric structure in the decoding, for nonlinear decoding, or an asymmetric structure with a linear single layer decoder.
 Linear stochastic autoregressive equations are adopted to model the dynamics of factors and idiosyncratic components.
-Figure \ref{fig:model_graph} shows a diagrammatic representation of the model.
+Figure \ref{fig:model_graph} shows a diagrammatic representation of the model with a single layer decoder.

-The number of hidden layer in the encoding network as well as the number of neurons needn't be pre-specified but can be selected via cross-validation.
-Our preferred choice is to equip each neuron in the coding layers with a link function in the form of the hyperbolic tangent ($\tanh$).
-This choice is motivated by results in \cite{saxe2019information} that show that double sided saturating non linear functions, like $\tanh$, lead to a better compression of the input data.
-Moreover, a layer with $\tanh$ neurons provide an output in the realisation set $[-1,1]^k$ where $k$ is the number of neurons in this layer.
-This natural normalisation in the coding process provides better interpretability of the reduced dimension code (the factors).
-In the encoding multilayer perceptron we also include two batch normalisation layers to induce some regularisation and control over potential `covariate shift' (i.e. heterogeneity across batches/subsamples) as shown by \cite{pmlr-v37-ioffe15}.\footnote{These two normalisation layers improve also the stability of the gradient updates among batches and make the optimisation significantly smoother, hence allowing for faster training as shown by \cite{santurkar2018does}}
+The number of hidden layers in the encoding network as well as the number of neurons need not be pre-specified but can be selected via cross-validation.
+This enables the model to capture different degrees of complexity in the data, which is not know a-priori.
+With respect to the activation functions, we equip each neuron in the coding layers with a link function in the form of the hyperbolic tangent (\textit{tanh}) for the real-time macroeconomic dataset, and of the rectified linear unit (ReLU) for the Monte Carlo exercises.\footnote{In general, some tuning might be needed in order to find the correct specification for the dataset at use.} In the encoding multilayer perceptron we also include two batch normalisation layers to induce some regularisation, and control over potential covariate shift \citep[see][]{pmlr-v37-ioffe15}.\footnote{Covariate shift is a phenomenon that occurs in deep learning when the distribution of the input data changes between the training and testing phases.
+This can lead to a decrease in the accuracy of the model because the model has not been exposed to the new distribution during training.}

 In the decoding network, an additional linear layer can be included to introduce constraints needed to account for the mixed frequencies of macroeconomic data.
-This additional layer does not have any additional parameter, and it only includes restrictions on the output data structure.
-Finally, we allow the idiosyncratic components to have non-zero constants by including biases in the last hidden layer.
+This additional layer does not have any additional parameter, and it only includes aggregation weights to map the high frequency latent states to the low frequency observables.